karlkfi/acm-examples/multi-cluster-resource-management/README.md

-# Multi-Cluster Ingress
+# Multi-Cluster Resource Management

-This example shows how to manage Namespaces and ResourcQuota across multiple clusters using Anthos Config Management, GitOps, and Kustomize.
+This example shows how to manage Namespaces, ResourcQuotas, and RoleBindings across multiple clusters using Anthos Config Management, GitOps, and Kustomize.

 ## Clusters